 Rosemary is a great choice because it's perennial most USDA Plant Hardiness Zones in the USA.
 Even where it's not, it thrives for the most part unless you have an exceptionally harsh season.
 You can grow it in a pot or container, meaning it's good for indoors and out.

 It's an easy choice to grow indoors in small pots to place on a window sill, kitchen counter, and really any specific area where you think spiders are coming through.
 All you have to do is water it and replenish the soil occasionally and it'll last for a long time.

 You aren't going to grow a giant eucalyptus tree, but you can grow a dwarf or buy a smaller but mature potted tree.
-The leaves and blooms emit a fairly strong scent that pushes spiders away, and look great while they're doing it.
+The leaves and blooms of all types of eucalyptus emit a fairly strong scent that pushes spiders away, and look great while they're doing it.

 Technically, you could start growing a tree.
 It'd be cool to do and watch it age and grow in size over the decades.
 You could even dedicate it to someone and add a small plaque near it.
 My parents are doing something similar recently.

 This plant, also known as lemongrass, is where citronella oil comes from, an oil known for its spider repellent properties.
 It's not necessarily the most visually attractive plant (to me, anyways).
 But the oil and acids inside this grass that seep out keep spiders at bay big time.

 You'll see this grass a lot in the south because it doesn't do that great in the winter.
 If you're up north and want to try it, just grow it in a container.
 When the weather cools you can bring it indoors and still get the benefit.